Russia–Spain relations: 1991-2021

+2022-present

 After the 2022 Russian invasion of Ukraine started, Spain, as one of the EU member states, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
 In light of the EU sanctions, Spanish authorities started to impound a number of superyachts believed to belong to Russian oligarchs.
 On 5 April 2022, the Spanish foreign minister announced the expulsion of 25 Russian diplomats and embassy staff, deemed to "represent a threat to the security of our country" (Spain).

 However, on July 11, 2022, news broke that Spain's purchase of Russian gas had increased, making Russia the second largest supplier of gas to Spain, only behind the United States.
 This is due, according to the Minister of Ecological Transition, Teresa Ribera, to "prior agreements" to the invasion of Ukraine.
 Russia thus surpassed Algeria in the ranking of the largest gas suppliers to Spain, due to the diplomatic crisis that Algeria and Spain are suffering, which caused a collapse of Algerian gas imports, after Spain changed its position to a pro-Morocco position regarding the Western Sahara conflict.

+Trade

+In 2021 Spain exported $2.76 billion worth of goods to Russia with clothing being the main item.
+Russia exported $5.54 billion of goods with refined oil as the top product.
+Between 1995 and 2021 Spanish exports have risen by an average of 7.94% p.a. whilst Russian exports have risen by 5.77% on average.

+August 2023 saw Spain export €66.2m and import €93.2 million in the month showing a large fall in trade and a closing of the trade gap.